 What is west coast swing?
 West Coast Swing is a popular form of swing dancing that has spread across the world.
 Although it’s history and roots come from lindy hop, part of the appeal of WCS is that it is an adaptable dance; it can be danced to a variety of musical styles and genres!
 In addition, the dance itself creates room for improvisation and interaction between the partners.
 Combine these elements with the ethos of a street dance—most west coast dancers resist the urge to formalize the dance into a ballroom-like curriculum—and it’s easy to see why west coast can be so hard to define but so easy to love!

 Get to know a little more about what West Coast Swing is below.

 Characteristics of West Coast Swing:

 - WCS is a lead-follow partner dance that emphasizes the conversation between the partners.
 The leader is responsible for selecting the patterns of the dance, but is encouraged to create opportunities for the follower to shine within the dance.
-The follower is responsible for carrying out the intention of the leader, but is encouraged to play and interpret within the leader’s overall structure.
+The follower is responsible for carrying out the intention of the leader, but is encouraged to play and interpret within the leader’s overall structure and connection.

 - WCS is generally danced in a linear slot, with the follower moving to either end of the slot and the leader remaining in the center.
 Although the slot can rotate or travel on occasion, WCS is not a circular or progressive dance.